Kitchener Memorial Auditorium - Kitchener Rangers

 Neighbourhood 3

-The Aud is located just east of Downtown Kitchener.
+The Aud is located in the Auditorium neighbourhood, just east of Downtown Kitchener.
 For the most part, the Aud is a community arena.
 There are almost no pre and post game meal options within walking distance.
 Fans could hike up Ottawa Street to the Tim Horton's or Dairy Queen.
 Strykerz Kitchen and Bar in the same plaza may be an option, but it is pretty small.
 The best bet would be to head downtown or take the highway out to Sportsworld.
-Downtown, fans might want to try The Grand Trunk Saloon, TWH Social, Bobby O'Brien’s or McCabe’s.
-Out by Sportsworld you will definitely want to hit Moose Winooski's.
+Downtown, fans might want to try The Grand Trunk Saloon, TWH Social, or Bobby O'Brien’s.
+Out by Sportsworld, The Moose is a terrific option, as is Borealis.
 For a truly genuine Kitchener experience, fans should look into eating a pre-game meal at the Concordia Club or The Metro.
-Kitchener celebrates the largest Bavarian festival outside of Germany in Oktoberfest.
-The Friday buffet at the Concordia Club is a great way to experience Kitchener’s German heritage before a Ranger game!
+Kitchener's Oktoberfest is the largest Bavarian festival outside of Germany and these options provide the best schnitzel in the city.

+The Aud is shared with the KW Titans of the BSL and Kitchener Kodiaks.
+The summer months find the Kitchener Panthers at Jack Couch Park, also part of the Auditorium Complex.
 Other sporting options locally would include hopping over to Kitchener’s twin city, Waterloo to catch some local university action.
-The Waterloo Warriors call the PAC home to basketball, Warrior Field home to football and Columbia IceField home to hockey.
-The Laurier Golden Hawks play their football games at Knight-Newbrough Field at University Stadium, their hockey games at Sun Life Financial Arena at Waterloo Memorial Recreation Complex, and their basketball games at WLU Athletic Complex.
+The Waterloo Warriors call the PAC home to basketball, Warrior Field home to football and Columbia IceField Arena home to hockey.
+The Laurier Golden Hawks play their football games at Knight-Newbrough Field at University Stadium, their hockey games at Waterloo Memorial Recreation Complex, and their basketball games at WLU Athletic Complex.
+The Waterloo Siskins of the GOHL are another hockey option.
+Other tourist options include The Museum, Ken Seiling Waterloo Region Museum, Bingeman Park, and Schneider Haus.
+Kitchener is most well known for Oktoberfest, which takes place starting with the Canadian Thanksgiving weekend.

 Fans who are staying in town overnight should head downtown.
 The Walper Hotel and Crowne Plaza Kitchener-Waterloo are good selections.